moss-l/bhs-js-testing/boolean-simplification.md

 ```

 You might also notice that we don’t have a plain `else` clause here.
-That’s fine—if none of the conditions are true then we will fall out
+That’s fine—if none of the test conditions are true then we will fall
-after the last clause and then rather than returning a value
+out after the last clause and then rather than returning a value
 explicitly from `sleep_in` it will implicitly return `undefined`.
 Which should raise the question, do these four branches cover all the
 possible cases so this function is in fact defined for all possible
 inputs?
 If they do (and we constructed this function in the first
-place so they would), then logically we could take the condition off
+place so they would), then logically we could take the test condition
-the last `else if` like this:
+off the last `else if` like this:

 ```javascript
 function sleep_in(weekday, vacation) {